operate-first/training/README.md

 Members can then fork and contribute changes to the repository:
 1. Fork this training repository.
 2. Check out your fork.
 3. If you're creating a new training module, copy *training-module* into one of the modules/skills-* subdirectories.
+In your new copy, add your title and other information in _config.yaml.
 4. Use Jupyter Notebook locally to open the book contents and create and modify files.
 Follow any guided information in the template.
+If you're new to Jupyter Book, visit [jupyterbook.org](https://jupyterbook.org/intro.html) for a tutorial and docs so you know how to add pages and test your build locally.
 5. Continue working in your fork until you're ready to publish changes, then initiate a pull request in accordance with Operate First's current process.

 <hr/>